 Marriage: A partnership of two individuals committed to enhancing each other's strengths, and balancing each other's weaknesses.
 A stronger, more highly functioning unit than only one, which thrives on mutual support and protection, and encourages/celebrates autonomous growth.
 Healthy marriage must continually work to solidify and enhance the marital bond, so partners may continue to grow alongside each other, and their union reflects these developmental changes.
 Intimacy that stops growing, has begun dying.

-Masochism: Deriving pleasure from being invalidated, abused or dominated; a taste for suffering.
+Masochism: Deriving pleasure from being invalidated, humiliated, abused or dominated; a taste for suffering.

 Object Constancy: This term is often used in Object Relations Theory, which is regarded as a psychoanalytic treatment approach.
 All infants up until a certain age experience anxiety when their mom leaves the room (like at nap time), as they haven't yet acquired the sense that she'll ever return.
 At a specific stage in an infant's development, he/she begins to learn and trust that the mother will eventually come back after she leaves her baby's presence for awhile; this is referred to as object constancy.
-In Borderlines, this phase of their growth was not successfully negotiated, due to deficits in early care/attention.
-They weren't able to gain a solid sense of trust with their first 'object' of attachment (the mother).
+In Borderlines, this phase of their growth was not successfully negotiated, due to deficits in early care and attention.
+Borderlines weren't able to gain a solid sense of trust with their first 'object' of attachment (Mother).
 This often spawns an issue called anxious attachment--which manifests in their adult relationships as intense/irrational abandonment fears, extreme jealousy, a deep sense of despair when alone, panic attacks, etc.

 Paradoxical: Derived from the word, paradox.
-Simply put, this means an opposite, or contrary response from the norm.
+Simply put, this means an opposite, or contrary response from the norm, or what we'd typically expect.
 A paradoxical reaction to an antidepressant, has you feeling even more depressed or suicidal.
 Paradox is often observed in someone with Borderline Personality Disorder.
 They often respond to kind, loving gestures by picking a fight, devaluing you, pushing away, etc., as emotional distance feels better/safer than closeness!

 Passive Aggression: This is a devious, diabolical way to convey your anger, disappointment or hurt to someone, without speaking with them about it.
 In essence, your feelings toward him/her get acted-out instead of talked about, but you might complain to others about your upset with that person.
 This can happen within families, when a member 'telegraphs' their feelings about one sibling to another--but doesn't directly address the person who's the source of their discomfort.
 Verbal passivity usually includes sarcasm, or under the breath comments that come at you in a kind of sideways manner, but feel like undermining, painful jabs/injuries, just the same.
 Passive-aggression is very hurtful and highly destructive to any type of relationship.
 Read more about this here.

 Primitive: This refers to something very old and deep.
-A primitive wound usually references psychic/emotional trauma that occurred during infancy or early childhood.
+A primitive wound usually references pre-verbal psychic/emotional trauma that occurred during infancy or early childhood before we were old enough to speak.

 Psychosis: The simplest way to define psychosis, is that it's the inability to distinguish between fantasy and reality.
 Within the realm of Borderline Personality Disorder, the Self is fragmented (or broken) to the extent that facts are distorted by one's subjective emotional experience, with no objective or rational inner frame of reference for what's real, valid and true.